d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 [1] 11983
 student@linux-ess-desktop:~$ kill -SIGKILL 11983
 ```
 With the kill or killall command, there are more possibilities than stopping a process.
-You can reload configuration files, pause, continue, … To do this signals are used, numbers of names.
+You can reload configuration files, pause, continue, … To do this, signals, numbers and/or names are used.
 A few examples, use the kill -l command to show all options:
 *	SIGKILL (9): abruptly and immediately stop a process
-*	SIGTERM (15): stand way of stopping a process, cleanly shutdown the process
+*	SIGTERM (15): stand way of stopping a process, cleanly shutdown of the process
 *	SIGHUP (1): tell a process to reload its configuration files
 *	SIGSTOP (19): pause a process
 *	SIGCONT (18): resume a process
 *	…

-Processes are unable to ignore the signals SIGKILL and SIGSTOP.
+?> <i class="fa-solid fa-circle-info"></i> Processes are unable to ignore the signals SIGKILL and SIGSTOP.
 For even more info about the signals use man 7 signal.
 When multiple signal numbers are listed, use the middle one.
 The first number is used for Alpha, the last for MIPS.

 With the nice command, a process can start with a given nice-value or priority.
 This value gives the process priority to use the CPU. -20 is the best or highest nice-value and 19 the worst or lowest.
-A normal use can only use a value between 0 and 19.
+A normal user can only use a positive value from 0 till 19.
 ```bash
 student@linux-ess-desktop:~$ nice -n 10 sleep 100 &
 [4] 11986